nloadholtes/synappio-client/Cookbooks/Remediate-User.md

 A Remediation Token will be charged for EACH member in a list when using the '/export.csv' or '/member/' endpoints to retrieve member grades.

 #### To retrieve individual member grades from a specific job:

-Using the '/{job_slug}/export.csv' endpoint will provide a url linking to the results of a previous run job.
-After a job is completed we generate a csv of the result data.
-Accessing this url will generate a link to an S3 bucket where the csv file is located.
+Using the '/{job_slug}/export.csv' endpoint will provide a URL linking to the results of a previous run job.
+After a job is completed a .csv will be created containing the result data.
+Accessing this URL will generate a link to an S3 bucket where the .csv file is located.
 The provided url will be valid for 300 seconds (5 minutes).
 After this time expires, a new call to this endpoint will generate a new valid link to the csv results.
-This csv will contain a header row, and will include the member slug, address, and analysis fields.
+This .csv will contain a header row, and will include the member slug, address, and analysis fields.

-/list/{list_slug}/job/{job_slug}/export.csv:
+To export results from a specific job use the endpoint: /list/{list_slug}/job/{job_slug}/export.csv

-Command:
+Sample Command:

 ~~~~
 curl -X GET